inventit/jstree-rails/README.md

     //= require jstree

-And in your `application.css` you will need to add this line:
+And in your `application.scss` you will need to add this line:

-    *= require jstree/default/style
+    @import "jstree";

 ## Contributing